nsnk19/repo1/README.md

 streaming events to a cluster of hosts within a data center close to the country location of the event.
 Within a cluster we could partition data across hosts based on `(device, title)` attributes.

+- For high-availability, we could have an active / passive host setup.
+The active host does the stream processing, while the passive host monitors health of the active host and takes over in case the active host becomes unhealthy or goes down.
+To provide high-availability despite data center outages, we would need to have the active / passive hosts in separate data centers.

 - To handle varying load over a period of day, assuming we don't need to process the data stream in real-time, we could add the stream events to a distributed message queue (such as Kafka or Kinesis).
 A subset of the stream partitions / shards could be assigned to each host for processing.
 If no host is available to immediately process